 In the 2020-21 season, he averaged a shade over 40 passes/90.
 This is a result of this more chance-creation oriented game but could be worked upon by a coach who prefers a patient buildup.

 Mendes had just two goal contributions in the season gone by: a goal and assist each.
 However, the end product is something that can be worked upon as he is still at the start of his career, having not made even 50 senior appearances.
 Moreover, his role in the Sporting system asks him to prioritise ball progression instead of being the one to be at the end of that attack.
-Maurico Pochettino’s coaching could prove to be boon in this regard.
+Mauricio Pochettino’s coaching has proved to be a boon in this regard.
 The Argentine manager is known for having swashbuckling fullbacks full of athleticism.
-Players like Danny Rose at Spurs had the best spells of their career under Pochettino.
+Players like Danny Rose at Spurs had the best spells of their careers under Pochettino.
 With Mendes’ potential, PSG fans could be in for a fun ride.

 On the defensive side, Mendes would probably benefit from having more games under his belt.
 He has impressed defensively mainly due to his athletic gifts so far in his career.
 He has a breakneck recovery speed and is proficient in aerial duels.
 These factors help him get out of sticky situations.
 He has a less-than-ideal tackle success rate of 69% and an aerial success rate of about 50%.
 However, the starting signs of anticipation and positional know-how can already be seen in his game.
 With some tactical coaching and further games under his belt, he has the attributes to be a complete modern full-back.
 Till then, he joins a perfect team in PSG that will allow him more freedom in attack than defence.
 He might not be trusted to play the bigger games upon joining.